Z-Gort/chess_engine/README.md

 # Chess Engine

-An AlphaZero-style chess engine combining deep neural networks with Monte Carlo Tree Search (MCTS).
+An AlphaZero-style chess engine combining a DNN with my own implementation of Monte Carlo Tree Search (MCTS).

 ## Overview